How to Get Started With Nature Photography on Hikes

 mastering the rule of thirds

 Most cameras have a grid overlay feature that divides your frame into nine equal sections.
-You’ll find this setting in your phone’s camera app or DSLR menu.
+You’ll find this in your phone’s camera app or in your camera’s display settings.

 Shoot During Golden Hour for Warm, Directional Light

-• Rich, warm tones that enhance natural colors
+– Rich, warm tones that bring out natural colors

 Use Leading Lines to Guide Viewers Through Landscapes